mett96/iOS-image-resizing/README.md

 ### Create-iOS-Icon
 Script receives in input a image .png at least 1024x1024, it must be squared.
 \
-As indicated by Apple in [Human Interface Guidelines](https://developer.apple.com/ios/human-interface-guidelines/icons-and-images/app-icon/), script creates all necessary size icon:
+As indicated by Apple in [Human Interface Guidelines - App Icon](https://developer.apple.com/ios/human-interface-guidelines/icons-and-images/app-icon/), script creates all necessary size icon:
-* App Icon Sizes
+* **_App Icon Sizes_**

 |Device or context.        |Icon size |
 |:---------------------|:--------|